Resetting the Optimizer in Deep RL: An Empirical Study: Experiments

-Also, to further contextualize our results, we add another baseline to this figure where we reset the optimizer at random steps.
-Whereas in the original resetting case, we reset the optimize right at the beginning of each iteration, in this case we just randomly reset the optimizer after each update to the optimization parameter $w$, and the value of $K$ determines the probability ($\frac{1}{K}$) with which we reset the Adam optimizer.
-With this choice, on expectation we have the same number of resets performed by the original per-iteration resetting, but now resetting is stochastically performed at any given step.
+To further situate our results, we add another baseline where we reset the optimizer stochastically, meaning with some probability after each update to the optimization network.
+Whereas in the original resetting case (red), we reset the optimize right at the beginning of each iteration, in this case we just reset the optimizer after each update to the optimization parameter $w$, and the value of $K$ determines the probability ($1/K$) with which we reset the Adam optimizer.
+With this choice of probability, on expectation we have 1 reset per iteration, but now resetting is stochastically performed at any given step.
 We present this result in Figure~\ref{fig:4} where this additional baseline is indicated in blue.

-We see that even randomly resetting the Adam optimizer provides some benefits relative to the Adam with no resetting.
-However, performance is improved most by deterministically resetting the optimizer at the beginning of each iteration.
+We see that even randomly resetting the Adam optimizer provides some benefits relative to not resetting.
+However, we obtain the higher performance improvement by resetting the optimizer at the beginning of each iteration.
 Please see the Appendix for individual learning curves.